 Our services at this point in the process fall into three main areas.

-First, we can provide leadership for the improvement project.
+1 We can provide leadership for the improvement project.
 The aim here is to maintain momentum, focus on action and change, and deliver the desired results.

-Second, you might want to take advantage of our process design expertise.
+2 You can take advantage of our process design expertise.
 This typically involves design workshops and documentation of the new processes.

-Third, our Zeno self assessment tools track progress once the improvement effort is underway.
+3 Our Zeno self assessment tools track progress once the improvement effort is underway.
 Process managers can easily and reliably record the improving maturity scores to maintain focus on process excellence.

 Who we are